-Baccala (DLE) aureate/Bachelor's degree: Honours General Degree-Level Expectations (DLE's) for Basic Degree Programs: Learning Outcomes for Master of Arts in Ministry and Spirituality Program (MAMS): This degree is awarded to students who have demonstrated the following: This degree is awarded to students who have demonstrated the following: a) b) c) ch and breadth of knowledge Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; Developed ability to: i.
-Gather, review, evaluate and interpret information; and ii.
-Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; Developed, detailed knowledge of and experience in research in an area of the discipline; Developed critical thinking and analytical skills inside and outside the discipline; and Ability to apply learning from one or more areas outside the discipline.
-Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
-Developed, critical, comparative comprehension of the methods, sources, norms and practices of two schools of spirituality; and Critical understanding of the implications of social sciences for the development of theories and practices of spirituality.
-An und lerstanding of methods of enquiry or e activity, or both, in their primary study that enables the student to: Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: Devise and sustain arguments or solve problems using these methods; and Describe and comment upon aspects of current research or equivalent advanced scholarship.
-Ability to articulate what the dominant methodologies are in an area of focus (e.g. scriptural, historical, practical, systematic, etc.) and to evaluate their role in developing theological arguments; and Ability to critically engage current scholarship on methods, sources and norms of the faith or spiritual tradition(s) engaged by the member College.
-Ability to employ and interrelate contextual analysis and one other methodology to compare major figures and disciplines of spirituality in world religions; Critical, personally articulated understanding of the relationship of religious experience with the methods, sources and norms of world religious traditions; and Practiced ability to participate in the methods and disciplines of prayer and contemplation.
+Baccalaureate/Bachelor's degree: Honours General Degree-Level Expectations (DLE's) Learning Outcomes for Master of Arts in for Basic Degree Programs: Ministry and Spirituality Program (MAMS): This degree is awarded to students who have This degree is awarded to students who have demonstrated the following: demonstrated the following: 1.
+Depth and breadth of knowledge Developed and critical Developed, critical, comparative Developed knowledge and critical comprehension of the methods, comprehension of the methods, understanding of the key concepts, sources, and norms of the faith sources, norms and practices of two methodologies, current advances, tradition(s) engaged by the member schools of spirituality; and theoretical approaches and College, including, a respectful, Critical understanding of the assumptions in a discipline overall, comparative dialogue with Christian implications of social sciences for belief(s) or other spiritual the development of theories and as well as in a specialized area of discipline; tradition(s). practices of spirituality.
+Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; Developed ability to: c) Gather, review, evaluate and interpret information; Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; Developed, detailed knowledge of and experience in research in an area of the discipline; Developed critical thinking and analytical skills inside and outside the discipline; and f) Ability to apply learning from one or more areas outside the discipline.
+2. Knowledge of methodologies Ability to employ and interrelate Ability to articulate what the contextual analysis and one other dominant methodologies are in an An understanding of methods of enquiry or methodology to compare major area of focus (e.g. scriptural, creative activity, or both, in their primary figures and disciplines of spirituality historical, practical, systematic, etc.) area of study that enables the student to: in world religions; and to evaluate their role in Critical, personally articulated Evaluate the appropriateness of developing theological arguments; different approaches to solving understanding of the relationship of and problems using well established religious experience with the Ability to critically engage current ideas and techniques: methods, sources and norms of scholarship on methods, sources and Devise and sustain arguments or world religious traditions; and norms of the faith or spiritual solve problems using these Practiced ability to participate in the tradition(s) engaged by the member methods and disciplines of prayer methods; and College.
+Describe and comment upon and contemplation. aspects of current research or equivalent advanced scholarship.